A fabulous visit to Domaine Orenga de Gaffory

 Orenga de Gaffory wine tasting

-The Orenga de Gaffory range shows that Patrimonio is capable of producing high-quality wines with a sense of place.
+The Orenga de Gaffory range shows that Patrimonio can produce high-quality wines with a sense of place.
 In particular, I found the barrel-aged Vermentino superb, the equal of anything from Sardinia or the Bolgheri.
-A shout out too for the sweet Muscat du Cap Corse called Impassitu.
+A shout out, too, for the sweet Muscat du Cap Corse called Impassitu.
 It’s a Vin Doux Naturel, a style commonly made in Southern France.
 However, this sumptuous example employs partially dried grapes and is concentrated by botrytis.

 Location